If there is one thing the folks of Manchester know, it’s what makes a really, really good pint.

 Below, we’ve pulled together a comprehensive guide to all the breweries in or around the city centre, where you can pull up a chair and drink directly from the source.

-Paying close attention to the way our lifestyles change throughout the season, Cloudwater have modeled their process on creating booze for special moments with friends and loved ones.
+Paying close attention to the way our lifestyles change throughout the season, Cloudwater has modelled its process on creating booze for special moments with friends and loved ones.

-After cementing their legacy in the city centre for the past few years, Runaway have now completed their move to their new home in the flourishing food and drink hotspot of Stockport.
+After cementing a legacy in the city centre for the past few years, Runaway has now completed its move to its new home in the increasingly lauded food and drink hotspot of Stockport.
 The new space is just as lovely, and you’ll still find all those same sublime pours that have made them a consistent favourite for what feels like forever.

-A huge local success story, Guy, Keith, Luke, Dan, Nat, Kit and Greg and we are seven brothers from Salford who have gone from strength to strength in their brewing journey.
+A huge local success story, Guy, Keith, Luke, Dan, Nat, Kit and Greg are seven brothers from Salford who have built something of a Northern brewing empire.

-25 years on, Leeds’ North Brewing Co have finally found their Manchester home, on the flourishing Circle Square development just off Oxford Road.
+25 years on, Leeds’ North Brewing Co has finally found its long-sought-after Manchester home, on the flourishing Circle Square development just off Oxford Road.

-The team behind Green Arches had previously brewed for Beatnikz just a few doors down, so we’re pretty confident beer fans are in more than capable hands.
+The team behind Green Arches had previously brewed for Beatnikz just a few doors down, so we’re pretty confident beer fans are in more than capable hands based solely on that.

-Despite their relatively short time in the city, Green Arches has proved an immediate hit and they’ve worked wonders with the space.
+Despite their relatively short time in the city, Green Arches has proved an immediate hit, and they’ve worked wonders with the space beneath the railway arches, transforming it into a cosy little nook amongst Red Bank.

 - Words: